Reviewed by

 Validity and Renewal Requirements For Darpan Registration

-The NGO Darpan registration is generally considered a one-time transaction.
-It does not require annual renewal.
-In simpler terms, the registration is considered valid as long as the NGO continues to meet the requirements and maintains compliance with regulations.
+The NGO Darpan registration does not require annual renewal.
+In simpler terms, the registration remains valid as long as the NGO maintains compliance and updates its profile.

 However, this "lifetime" validity is dynamic and conditional.
 NGOs are required to update their details regularly on the portal.
 This includes: